NicolasLagaillardie/mpst_rust_github/artifact.md

 To run all benchmarks reported in the paper, the reviewers need:

 * a minimum of 16GB RAM and 50 GB of disk space.
 The library itself is lightweight but the examples and benchmarks pose that requirement.
-* to enable localhost access (note that it should be enabled by default, unless you disabled it beforehand)
+* to enable localhost access (note that it should be enabled by default unless you disabled it beforehand)

 <!-- In addition, the tool needs access to `localhost` for the tests.